 Charleston’s individually designed and hand-painted rooms provide unique spaces in which you can explore the stories and unconventional lives of Bloomsbury group artists, Vanessa Bell and Duncan Grant, and their influential friends and relatives.

 One of the highlights of the House is the Studio, the site of artistic innovation at Charleston for over fifty years.
 Masterpieces of Bloomsbury art and design such as the famous Studio Fireplace by Duncan Grant sit alongside the ephemera of everyday life, all gently bathed in the artists’ favoured northern light.

-Guided House Tours: On Wednesdays to Saturdays, your House visit will be with a guide in a small group of no more than ten people.
-Our guides are hugely knowledgeable about Charleston and will impart the history, stories and lesser known facts about the House, its inhabitants and objects in a tour that will last approximately an hour, after which you can explore the garden at your own pace.
+Guided House Tours: From Wednesdays to Saturdays your House visit will be with a guide in a small group of no more than ten people.
+Our guides are hugely knowledgeable about Charleston and will impart the history, stories and lesser known facts about the House, its inhabitants and objects in a tour that will last an hour, after which you can explore the garden at your own pace.

-Self Guided Tours : On Sundays and Bank Holidays, you will be able to guide yourself around the House with the assistance of our team of insightful volunteers in each of the ten rooms.
-This makes a great way to experience the charm of Charleston at your leisure and is particularly suitable for families.
+Self-Guided Entry: On Sundays and Bank Holidays you will be able to guide yourself around the House with the assistance of our insightful volunteer stewards, who are there to give you as much information as you would like.
+This is a great way to experience the atmosphere of Charleston at your leisure and is particularly suitable for families.

-We strongly recommend that you book your timed tour in advance of your visit.
+Admission to the house is limited; we strongly recommend that you book your tickets in advance of your visit.

 Groups and private visits are welcome outside of public opening hours by prior arrangement.
-Groups of up to 50 people can be accommodated, depending on time and date availability.
+Groups of up to 50 people can be accommodated.